splunk/observability-workshop/docs/modules/module4/terraform.md

 terraform apply -var="access_token=abc123" -var="realm=us1" -var="sfx_prefix={YOUR_INITIALS}"
 ```

-Validate that the detectors were created, under the _**Alerts tab → Detectors**_, you should see a list of new detectors with the a prefix of your initials:
+Validate that the detectors were created, under the _**ALERTS → Detectors**_, you should see a list of new detectors with the a prefix of your initials:

 ![](../images/module4/detectors.png)